aelse/open5e/source/running-a-game/diseases.rst

 takes a −1 penalty to attack rolls and ability checks that rely on sight.
 At the end of each long rest after the symptoms appear, the penalty worsens by 1.
-When it reaches −5, the victim is blinded until its sight is restored by magic such as *lesser restoration* or *heal*.
+When it reaches −5, the victim is blinded until its sight is restored by magic such as *lesser restoration* or :ref:`srd:heal`.

 Sight rot can be cured using a rare flower called Eyebright, which grows in some swamps.
 Given an hour, a character who has proficiency with an